terraform-ibm-modules/mock-module/README.md

 <!-- Remove the content in this H2 heading after completing the steps -->

-This is a mock module for testing purposes like testing catalog pipeline.
+This is a mock module for testing purposes and not for general consumption.

 ## Examples